Alan Shepard: Later years

 In 1994, he published a book with two journalists, Jay Barbree and Howard Benedict, called Moon Shot: The Inside Story of America's Race to the Moon.
 Fellow Mercury astronaut Deke Slayton is also named as an author.
 The book included a composite photograph showing Shepard hitting a golf ball on the Moon.
-There are no still images of this event; the only record is TV footage.
+There are no still images of this event, the only record is TV footage.
 The book was turned into a TV miniseries in 1994.

 Shepard was diagnosed with chronic lymphocytic leukemia in 1996 and died from complications of the disease in Pebble Beach, California, on July 21, 1998.
+Following his death, President Bill Clinton issued a statement of condolences stating "he [Shepard] led our country and all humanity beyond the bounds of our planet, across a truly new frontier, into the new era of space exploration" and "his service will always loom large in America's history".
 Shepard's widow Louise had planned to cremate his remains and scatter the ashes, but before she was able to do that, she died from a heart attack—on August 25, 1998, at 17:00, which, coincidentally, was the same time of day at which he had always phoned her when they were apart.
 They had been married for 53 years.
-Their family decided to cremate them both, and their ashes were scattered, together, from a Navy helicopter, over Stillwater Cove, in front of their Pebble Beach home.
+Their family decided to cremate them both so their ashes were scattered, together, from a Navy helicopter over Stillwater Cove in front of their Pebble Beach home.

-On December 11, 2021, twenty-three years after his death, Shepard's daughter Laura Shepard Churchley flew in space as well while aboard the non-NASA Blue Origin's New Shepard 5 spaceship.
+On December 11, 2021, twenty-three years after his death, Shepard's daughter, Laura Shepard Churchley, also flew in space (suborbitally, above the Karman line) aboard the non-NASA Blue Origin's New Shepard spacecraft on the NS-19 mission.